Visual Number Memory

 • Use your inner voice to double-check the digits or repeat the decoded sequence.

-• Add meaning where possible (e.g. recognising a year or known number).
+• Add meaning where possible (e.g., recognizing a year or known number).

 Example: To remember 201984: